kt3k/dom-gen/README.md

 ## div(opts, param0, [param1, ...])

-You can pass additional params to `div` function and they are `$.fn.append`ed to the element.
+You can pass additional params to `div` function and they are `append`ed to the element.

 ```js
 div({addClass: 'main'}, div().text('Hello'), 'world!')